 It's been a spotty couple of years for PC gaming.
 Don't get me wrong, we've had plenty of great games to play and talk about, but there's no ignoring the big holes the Covid-19 pandemic has punched into the usual routine.
-Any optimism or curiosity during E3 this year was dogged by the worry that no matter what games were revealed or how great they looked, they'd be years away, million-dollar logos ripped straight from the pitch doc.
+Any optimism or curiosity during reveal streams this year was dogged by the worry that no matter what games were announced or how great they looked, they'd be years away, million-dollar logos ripped straight from the pitch doc.

-But while E3 was an odd one—the digital format is total chaos—it also primed 2022 to be one of the best years in PC gaming ever.
+But while this year of delays has been a bummer, it has also primed 2022 to be one of the best years in PC gaming ever.

-In 2022 we're getting new games from beloved studios, sequels to all-time PC classics, and the indie scene is growing more incalculably large and surprising than ever.
+We're getting new games in 2022 (opens in new tab) from beloved studios, sequels to all-time PC classics, and the indie scene is growing more incalculably large and surprising than ever.
 Every genre that's been declared dead at some point is gonna be alive and well in 2022, a big slate of live service games will still be kicking ass, the PC will have multiple Crysis-tier graphics pushers, and games will be more affordable and accessible than ever.
 And now Valve's putting out a damn portable computer at a low price.

 2021 might be lacking, but 2022 is picking up the slack.